AyoubBrm/ai-face-detect-and-custom-data-set/README.md

 # 📖 Note

-*  You can use your own dataset instead of a predefined one not just for face detect it's your own choose .
+*  You can use your own dataset instead of a predefined one, this is not just for face detect it work's with all dataset .

 # 📊 Result